In this blog post, learn student-centered learning tips for your virtual classroom and which technology tools help.

 Student-centered learning lets students have a say.
 The U.S. Department of Education’s Teaching Excellence in Adult Literacy program recommends learner responsibility and activity over didactic instructor methods and controls.
 Listen to your students; don’t just talk to them.
 This might require changing classroom roles and responsibilities, so don’t be afraid to ask students to put on their teacher hats.

-To put students first in your classroom, consider these four core principles of the student perspective.
-Then use online learning tools to bring them to life.
+To put students first in your virtual classroom, consider these four core principles of the student perspective.
+Then use online classroom tools to bring them to life.

 How much influence do your students have on what they learn?
 Can they decide the ways–and with what resources–they learn?